conan-io/docs/integrations/github.rst

   Do not share your Conan audit token or expose it in your code.
 Always use GitHub secrets for sensitive data.

-First, you need to set up the Conan audit token in your GitHub secrets.
+First, you need to set up the Conan audit token in your `GitHub secrets`_.
 Then, use the following example to scan for vulnerabilities in a package and its dependencies:

 .. code-block:: yaml